Overview of permissions and consent in the Microsoft identity platform

 In this access scenario, the application acts on its own with no user signed in.
 Application access is used in scenarios such as automation, and backup.
 This scenario includes apps that run as background services or daemons.
 It's appropriate when it's undesirable to have a specific user signed in, or when the data required can't be scoped to a single user.
 For more information about the app-only access scenario, see App-only-access.

 App-only access uses app roles instead of delegated scopes.
 When granted through consent, app roles may also be called applications permissions.
-For app-only access, the client app must be granted appropriate app roles of the resource app it's calling in order to access the requested data.
+The client app must be granted appropriate application permissions of the resource app it's calling.
+Once granted, the client app can access the requested data.
 For more information about assigning app roles to client applications, see Assigning app roles to applications.

 Types of permissions